 It is time, when your soul is already so far away, that the realization you’re still desperately holding on to it, is the only thing that can actually make you cry.

 It is way time, when all you do, is stare into nothing, as your brain unleashes emotional rape on your body and soul; because there seemingly isn’t a thing you can do, to make it stop right now.

 But the darkness rolling over me will stop!
 I never know when.
 But it will stop!

-I could also feel God in everything around me.
-I again had regained my ability to feel and see, and knew he was there all along.
+I could also feel God again.
+In everything.
+I had regained my ability to feel and see, and knew he was there all along as always.
 This was not the first time I was reminded of birth when coming out of an episode like that.

 Love and Strength!
 You got this!
 Simone